Back to Data Sources

 Oil and Gas Fields: Named Field and Pool Polygons

-Named oil and gas field and pool boundaries for Alberta, British Columbia, and Saskatchewan - useful context for acquisition targeting and reporting.
+Named oil and gas field and pool boundaries for Alberta, Saskatchewan, British Columbia, and Manitoba - useful context for acquisition targeting and reporting.

 What it is

 Beyond individual wells, regulators define named fields and pools - the geological accumulations that wells produce from.
-Township Canada carries field and pool boundary polygons for Alberta, British Columbia, and Saskatchewan, so you can see not just where the wells are but which named pool they belong to.
+Township Canada carries field and pool boundary polygons for Alberta, Saskatchewan, British Columbia, and Manitoba, so you can see not just where the wells are but which named pool they belong to.

 What it carries